ktravaglini/BIOC281/Classes/5/Tutorial 5 Instructions.md

 ```bash
 salloc --ntasks-per-node=1 --cpus-per-task=4 --mem=30G --time=0-5:00:00 --begin="13:30:00 10/30/20" --qos=interactive srun --pty bash -i -l
 ```
-**Note:** Sherlock users should use --quit=normal as Sherlock does not have an interactive quality of service like FarmShare.
+**Note:** Sherlock users should use --qos=normal as Sherlock does not have an interactive quality of service like FarmShare.

 You can now detach from the "tmux" with control+b and then press "d".
 The green bar on the bottom should disappear.
 Note down the rice node (**rice\<xx\>**) where your "tmux" session is running (in case we need to get back to it) and the session ID (usually just a single session==0).
 After that, you can safely close your terminal window.
 See you next class!